 Throughout any hiring process, employers necessarily aim to gather as much relevant information on their candidates as possible.
-The problem is that traditional methods of getting to know candidates — resumes and interviews — often don't yield the best insight.
-Resumes are notoriously unreliable – research indicates that up to 78% of resumes contain misleading statements, while 46% contain actual lies.
-Similarly, interviews — especially unstructured ones — are subjective and ultimately serve as poor predictors of job performance.
+The problem is that traditional methods of getting to know candidates – resumes and interviews – often don’t yield the best insight.
+Resumes are notoriously unreliable – 72% of people admit they have lied on a resume, most often about education and years of experience.
+Similarly, interviews – especially unstructured ones – are subjective and ultimately serve as poor predictors of job performance.

 In contrast, properly developed and well-validated tests are a reliable and objective means of gathering job-related information on candidates.
 Pre-employment tests introduce an element of objectivity into the hiring process by providing concrete results that can be standardized across all applicants.
 Employers can then use these data to make better informed, more defensible hiring decisions.

 Even more importantly, companies that use pre-employment testing can experience tangible positive impacts in their business.
 The two most common hiring-related pain points for HR professionals and business owners alike are that organizations are spending way more time than they'd like on hiring, and yet despite this, they are still making more hiring mistakes than they can afford.

 Pre-employment tests can help directly with both of these concerns: by dramatically reducing the time spent reading resumes and conducting interviews, pre-employment tests will help reduce the time and costs associated with hiring.
 And by providing reliable, objective data that predict job performance, tests should increase the quality of hire and reduce the number of bad hires.
 Ultimately, this will lead to bottom line improvements like increased workforce productivity and reduced turnover.